The Brilliant Green discography

-The discography of Japanese rock band The Brilliant Green consists of five studio albums, compilation album and 20 singles.
+The discography of Japanese rock band the Brilliant Green consists of five studio albums, two compilation albums and 20 singles.
 These were released through Sony Music Records from 1997 until mid 2000, when the band moved to Sony sub-label Defstar Records.
 The Brilliant Green parted with Sony in 2008 after releasing the compilation album Complete Single Collection '97–'08, and began releasing music through Warner Music Japan from 2010 onwards.